 - Part of the CSM balance at the end of the period is released to profit or loss.
 This amount corresponds to the delivery of services over the reporting period.

 For simplicity, let's assume that there are no new contracts and no impact of exchange rates.
-If everything go as expected, then we see only two movements in the CSM: the accretion of interest and the CSM release.
-These two movements will always happen.
+If everything goes as expected, then we see only two movements in the CSM: the accretion of interest and the CSM release.
+These two movements always occur.

 Changes over the full coverage period